ryjen/libcoda-db/README.md

 git submodule update --init --recursive
 ```

-you can use [cmake](https://cmake.org) to generate for the build system of your choice.
+use [cmake](https://cmake.org) to generate for the build system of your choice.

 ```bash
 mkdir debug; cd debug;